 Following this adjustment, the subsequent HOTRG steps proceed by treating $\widetilde{M}^{(n)}$ as if it were $M^{(n)}$.
 This method provides a straightforward mechanism for embodying the geometric nuances of a rainbow state within the tensor network formalism, leveraging the inherent symmetries and structural modifications to simulate complex boundary conditions effectively.

-In this construction, we get rainbow boundary state by just contracting the indices of the largest eigenvector as shown in Fig.~\ref{fig:rainbow-reflect}:
+In this construction, we get the rainbow boundary state by just contracting the indices of the largest eigenvector as shown in Fig.~\ref{fig:rainbow-reflect}:

-where $\widetilde{L}^{(n)}$ is the largest eigenvector obtained from diagonalizing $\widetilde{M}^{(n)}$ in \eqref{eq:Mtilde}~\footnote{One might expect that the crosscap free energy can be calculated also in this case using the spatial reflection operator, but it does not work.
-The reason would be that the isometry ${\widetilde{U}}^{(n)}_{xx_1x_2}$ becomes highly symmetric in $y$-direction (to the exchange between $x_1 \leftrightarrow x_2$) and the information of reflection is tend to drop by truncation.}.
+where $\widetilde{L}^{(n)}$ is the largest eigenvector obtained from diagonalizing $\widetilde{M}^{(n)}$ in Eq.~\eqref{eq:Mtilde}~\footnote{One might expect that the crosscap free energy can also be calculated in this case using the spatial reflection operator, but it does not work.
+The reason would be that the isometry ${\widetilde{U}}^{(n)}_{xx_1x_2}$ becomes highly symmetric in the $y$ direction (to the exchange between $x_1 \leftrightarrow x_2$) and the information of reflection tends to be dropped by truncation.}.